broadinstitute/cromwell/docs/WOMtool.md

 java -jar /path/to/womtool.jar <action> <parameters>

 Actions:
-validate <WDL file>
+validate [--list-dependencies] <WDL file>

-  Performs full validation of the WDL file including syntax and semantic checking
+  Performs full validation of the WDL file including syntax and semantic checking. -l or --list-dependencies is an optional flag to list files referenced in import statements.

 inputs <WDL file>